mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 ### Signet Rings

 Three rings, each inset with a different precious stone and bearing the Rousseau family seal.
 All three rings must be pressed against the corresponding pads on the front door to open it and leave the House, but each ring also has individual abilities.
-If a player attunes to a signet ring, provide them the initial item description, but omit the curse until its conditions are triggered, unless they have some means to identify the nature of a cursed item.
+If a player Attunes to a signet ring, provide them the initial item description, but omit the curse until its conditions are triggered, unless they have some means to identify the nature of a cursed item.

 ### Item Descriptions

 #### Emerald Signet
-_Ring, legendary (requires attunement)_
+_Ring, legendary (requires Attunement)_

 This silver ring is inset with an emerald which displays the Rousseau family seal in platinum lining on its surface.
-While attuned to this ring, any spells you cast that restore hit points or add temporary hit points add 1d6 to the total hit points gained, and you can cast the _spare the dying_ cantrip.
+While Attuned to this ring, any spells you cast that restore Hit Points or add Temporary Hit Points add 1d6 to the total Hit Points gained, and you can cast the _spare the dying_ cantrip.

-Additionally, three times per day, you can cast _bless_, _cure wounds_, _healing word_, or _lesser restoration_ through the ring.
+Additionally, the ring has 3 charges.
+You can cast spells through the ring using your spellcasting ability, each of which has a charge cost:

+- _bless_: 1 charge
+- _cure wounds_: 2 charges
+- _healing word_: 2 charges
+- _lesser restoration_: 3 charges

 If you do not have the ability to cast spells normally, Wisdom is your spellcasting ability when casting spells through this ring.
+The ring regains all its charges at dawn.

-**Curse.** After the third spell is cast using this ring, it glows brightly and infuses you with wild necromancy magic, subjecting you to a minor curse.
-While cursed in this manner, every time an ally within 30 feet of you takes damage, that damage is split evenly between you and the ally before applying resistance, immunity, or any other damage modifiers.
+**Curse.** The first time a charge has been expended, the ring glows brightly and infuses you with wild necromancy magic, subjecting you to a minor curse.
+While cursed in this manner, every time an ally within 30 feet of you takes damage, that damage is split evenly between you and the ally before applying resistance or immunity.
 Damage you take in this manner cannot be reduced.
-The curse persists even if you end possession of or attunement to the ring, unless another creature attunes to it.
-Otherwise, the curse ends at dawn, at which point the ring’s spell uses reset.
+The curse persists even if you end possession of or Attunement to the ring, unless another creature Attunes to it.
+Otherwise, the curse ends at dawn.

-#### Mariner’s Bow
+#### Mariner's Bow
-_Weapon (shortbow), rare (requires attunement)_
+_Weapon (shortbow), rare (requires Attunement)_

 This shortbow has multiple tiny lenses embedded in the body.
 These lenses allow the wielder a clearer view of their target, but also are magically enchanted to see through illusions and magical barriers.
 You have a +1 bonus to attack and damage rolls made with this magic weapon.

-While aiming with the bow, you can see invisible creatures and objects, and targets do not benefit from partial cover.
+Additionally, while aiming with the bow, you can see invisible creatures and objects, and targets do not benefit from partial cover.

 #### Ruby Signet
-_Ring, legendary (requires attunement)_
+_Ring, legendary (requires Attunement)_

 This gold ring is inset with a ruby which displays the Rousseau family seal in platinum lining on its surface.
-While attuned to this ring, you gain +1 to all your melee attack rolls and grapple checks as the attacker or defender.
-You also gain +1 to your armor class.
+While Attuned to this ring, you gain +1 to all your melee attack rolls and grapple checks as the attacker or defender.
+You also gain +1 to your Armor Class.

-Additionally, three times per day, if an ally within 30 feet of you is hit by an attack you can see, as a reaction, you can magically teleport to switch places with the ally, turning yourself into the target of the attack.
-The original attack roll is compared to your AC, potentially turning the hit into a miss.
+Additionally, the ring has 3 charges.
+If an ally within 30 feet of you is hit by an attack you can see, as a Reaction, you can expend a charge to magically teleport and switch places with the ally, turning yourself into the target of the attack.
+The original attack roll is compared to your Armor Class, potentially turning the hit into a miss.
+The ring regains all its charges at dawn.

-**Curse.** After you use this reaction three times, the ring glows brightly and infuses you with wild conjuration magic, subjecting you to a minor curse.
+**Curse.** The third time a charge has been expended, the ring glows brightly and infuses you with wild conjuration magic, subjecting you to a minor curse.
 While cursed in this manner, unless you have already used your reaction this round, you teleport and switch places as a reaction automatically.
-When the teleport occurs in this manner, the triggering attack automatically hits you, and you take an additional 1d4 necrotic damage.
-The curse persists even if you end possession of or attunement to the ring, unless another creature attunes to it.
-Otherwise, the curse ends at dawn, at which point the ring’s reaction uses reset.
+When the teleport occurs in this manner, the triggering attack automatically hits you, and you take an additional 1d4 Necrotic damage.
+The curse persists even if you end possession of or Attunement to the ring, unless another creature Attunes to it.
+Otherwise, the curse ends at dawn.

 #### Sapphire Signet
-_Ring, legendary (requires attunement)_
+_Ring, legendary (requires Attunement)_

 This ring is carved from animal bone and is inset with a sapphire which displays the Rousseau family seal in platinum lining on its surface.
-While attuned to this ring, you have advantage on Constitution saving throws made to maintain concentration, and you can cast the _primal savagery_ cantrip.
+While Attuned to this ring, you have advantage on Constitution saving throws made to maintain concentration, and you can cast the _primal savagery_ cantrip.

-Additionally, once per day, you can cast the _polymorph_ spell through the ring targeting yourself.
+Additionally, you can cast the _polymorph_ spell through the ring using your spellcasting ability and targeting yourself.
 While polymorphed, all of your attacks are considered magical for the purpose of overcoming resistance or immunity to attack damage.
 When selecting a target for an attack while polymorphed by the ring, you must first succeed on a DC 5 Intelligence saving throw, or your target is selected at random from all viable creatures in range as your bestial instincts temporarily take over.

+If you do not have the ability to cast spells normally, Wisdom is your spellcasting ability when casting spells through this ring.
+Once you have cast _polymorph_ using the ring, it can't do so again until the next dawn.

-**Curse.** After the polymorph spell ends, the ring glows brightly and infuses you with wild transmutation magic, subjecting you to a minor curse.
+**Curse.** After the _polymorph_ spell ends, the ring glows brightly and infuses you with wild transmutation magic, subjecting you to a minor curse.
 While cursed in this manner, whenever you take damage, you must succeed on a DC 10 Wisdom saving throw or you are polymorphed into a sheep for 1 minute.
-You can repeat this saving throw at the end of each of your turns (using the sheep’s Wisdom score), ending the polymorph on a successful save.
-The curse persists even if you end possession of or attunement to the ring, unless another creature attunes to it.
-Otherwise, the curse ends at dawn, at which point the ring’s _polymorph_ spell use resets.
+You can repeat this saving throw at the end of each of your turns, ending the polymorph on a successful save.
+The curse persists even if you end possession of or Attunement to the ring, unless another creature Attunes to it.
+Otherwise, the curse ends at dawn.

 ## The Rousseau Family